csfive/CS144/README.md

-#【WIP】Sea Player
+# Sea Player

-A music player written in Vue2
+【WIP】A music player written in Vue2